ImmortalDemonGod/arc-taxonomy-reproduction/README.md

 | `ModuleNotFoundError: torch` | Run `pip install -r requirements.txt` |
 | `FileNotFoundError: outputs/atomic_lora_training_summary.json` | This file should exist (241KB).
 Check you cloned the complete repo. |
 | Script outputs different percentages | Ensure you're using the correct data files.
 Run `python verify_setup.py` first. |

+## 🙏 Acknowledgments

+We thank **Michael Hodel** for his guidance during the pre-submission phase and for creating the `re-arc` infrastructure that made this analysis possible.

+We also extend our gratitude to **Wenhao Li** (University of Toronto) for validating our findings regarding the architectural ceilings in `ViTARC` and for facilitating the release of this work.

 ## 📝 Citation